Mapping & Visualising (Data, Actors, Networks)

 Online tutorial on mapping provided by the ITSH

-In the previous week you have seen some of the approaches in historical research that has a more explicit consideration of relationships between actors and networks in history.
-In this session we consider, on the one hand, the importance of prosopographies and especially the large scale databases that enhance their value, and the potential application of Social Network Analysis in historical research, including the potential for an application such as Gephi for visualising historical networks.
+Throughout the module we will be touching upon approaches in historical research that has a more explicit consideration of relationships between actors and networks in history.
+Discussions or topics may consider the importance of prosopographies and especially the large scale databases that enhance their value, and the potential application of Social Network Analysis in historical research, including the potential for an application such as Gephi for visualising historical networks.

 You will have the opportunity to try some of the software that is useful in the creation of prosopographies and network visualisation.
 If you want to do this, please come to the workshop having installed the following: